MOSH-Insa-Toulouse/5ISS-Goalard-Lacoste/README.md

 ![Local Image](image2.png)  !CHANGER

-We use LTSpice to simulate the behavior of the system, here are the cutoff frequency of each filter :
+We use LTSpice to simulate the behavior of the system and find the cutoff frequency of each filter :

 | Filter | Frequency |
 |----------|----------|